top of page

 9. Exhaust Outlets

-thirty (30) degrees from vertical to the rear.
-Beginning January 1, 1986, it is mandatory for all
+degrees from vertical to the rear.
+Beginning January 1, 1986, it is mandatory for all Formula F cars.

-All of B.12 applies to the Cortina engine except as specified in this section.
+All of 1.0 Kent Engine applies to the Cortina engine except as specified in this section.
 Components shall not be interchanged between the Kent and Cortina versions of the engine unless specifically authorized.

 a.
 Compression Ratio